Torsion-Driven Nonlinearity in Spinless Quantum Mechanics

-In the SVM quantization, quantum particle motion is modeled by Brownian motion, where noise represents quantum fluctuation.
-To describe quantum dynamics in a $D$-dimensional curved space with torsion, we formulate Brownian motion in such a setting.
+In the SVM quantization, quantum particles follow a Brownian motion where noise embodies quantum fluctuations.
+For a $D$-dimensional curved space with torsion, we extend this formulation to capture the quantum dynamics.
 The system is defined by a time-independent Riemannian metric $g_{ij}$, where the particle position $\widetilde{q}^i (t)$ obeys a forward stochastic differential equation (SDE) with $\ud t > 0$ \cite{ito,ZAMBRINI,KOIDE20192713}: